Jeffrey Earnhardt

-Jeffrey Lynn Earnhardt (born June 22, 1989) is an American professional stock car racing driver who competes full-time in the NASCAR Xfinity Series, driving the No. 44 Chevrolet Camaro for Alpha Prime Racing.
-He is the son of Kerry Earnhardt, grandson of Dale Earnhardt, nephew of Dale Earnhardt Jr., great grandson of Ralph Earnhardt and brother of Bobby Dale Earnhardt.
+Jeffrey Lynn Earnhardt (born June 22, 1989) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 24 Toyota GR Supra for Sam Hunt Racing.
+He is the son of Kerry Earnhardt, grandson of Dale Earnhardt, and nephew of Dale Earnhardt Jr.

 Racing career

 Earnhardt's first race came in the hornet division at Wythe Raceway in Rural Retreat, Virginia.
-He scored three feature wins and finished in the top-five in division points, winning rookie of the year.
-The following year he moved up to the sportsman division at the Motor Mile Speedway in Radford, Virginia, finishing the season in the top-10 of the division standings.
+He scored three feature wins and finished in the top five in division points, winning Rookie of the Year.
+The following year he moved up to the sportsman division at the Motor Mile Speedway in Radford, Virginia, finishing the season in the top-ten of the division standings.
 He competed in the late model season finale at the track as a teammate to RCR developmental driver Allison Duncan.

 In 2006, General Motors created a driver developmental search program wherein they looked for individuals they believed to be the stars of the future and invited them to test a late model and a Busch car at two different tracks with the best moving on.
 Earnhardt made the final cut.
 In 2007, Earnhardt drove the No. 1 Chevrolet for Andy Santerre Motorsports in the NASCAR Busch East Series.
 He finished fifth in the 2007 Busch East point standings and won the Most Popular Driver Award at the end of the season.

 In 2008, Earnhardt returned to what is now known as the ARCA Menards Series East for another full season.
 Earnhardt was unexpectedly replaced in the car at Dover in September 2008 with Aric Almirola who won the race.
 When DEI subsequently merged with Chip Ganassi Racing, their driver development program went into limbo, and Earnhardt was released.

 In 2010, Earnhardt drove several races with Rick Ware Racing which qualified him to drive on all NASCAR tracks in the 2011 season.
 He signed with RWR to drive a full season in 2011 and make his run for rookie of the year in the NASCAR Camping World Truck Series.
 However, he was originally released from the team after offering his driving services to other truck teams.
 Earnhardt and Ware later reconciled, citing a lack of communication from both parties.
-RWR ran Earnhardt in the 24 Hours of Daytona where they finished 12th.
+RWR ran Earnhardt in the 24 Hours of Daytona where they finished twelfth.

 Earnhardt moved to the grand-am Rolex Sports Car Series in 2012, where he raced in the GT class for Rick Ware Racing.